Improve your home security in just an afternoon with these Cheap and Easy DIY Home Security Updates for your Doors. No fancy tools required!

-Today I’ve got 3 Easy Home Security Updates for your Doors that’ll make your home safer, in just an afternoon.
+Today I’ve got some quick & easy Home Security Updates for your Doors that’ll make your home safer, in just an afternoon.
 And you only need a screwdriver and a drill to do these.
 Yay!

 I wanted to share these tips with you after I took a quick break from finishing up my Master Bathroom Remodel to finally add a Swing Bar Lock to our front door.

-In fact, all 3 of these Easy Home Security Updates for your Doors will help protect you from someone busting down your exterior doors.
+In fact, all 3 of these Quick and Easy Home Security Updates will help protect you from someone busting down your exterior doors.
 Yay to that. 🙂

 What you Might Need

 - Deadbolt, Grade 1 or Grade 2 with 1″ Long Bolt

 - 3″ Self Tapping Strike Plate Screws (these screws will fit most strike plates)